SilkRose/Pony/src/stories/love-licks/love-licks.md

 *Aha!*

-I got to Pinkie and point to her twice, trying to emphasize that it's her.
+I go to Pinkie and point to her twice, trying to emphasize that it's her.
 I lick on her left cheek a 'P', for Pinkie and on her right cheek a 'P', for Pie.

 She licks upward on my chin before licking my initial onto my cheeks.

-*We work great together.*
+*We make a great team!*

 I write down, 'Names: Write initials on cheeks.'